 Early detection of osteoarthritis is the toughest task and often the symptoms do not become apparent until the affected joint is badly damaged.
 In some dogs predisposition of pain may take time because of their heaviness.
 Thus, it is important to keep monitoring the middle-aged to age-old dogs and those predisposed to osteoarthritis for early signs of Degenerative Joint Disease.

 Stiffness, lameness or difficulty in getting up, lethargy, reluctance to run even for a short distance, jump, or play, weight gain, irritability, or changes in behavior, pain in the joints when palpated, are the most common symptoms.
 Difficulty in posturing to urinate or defecate or having accidents in the house, loss of muscle mass over the limbs, and spine are other additional symptoms.

 Veterinarians may recommend treatment modalities like physiotherapy, acupuncture, cold laser, and changes in diet.
 In severe cases, surgery may be recommended to remove the damaged tissue from the joint, or even to replace the entire joint.

 INFLASULE for PET

-INFLASULE for pets is an excellent remedy in treating inflammation of joints, lameness, shifting pain due to swelling of joints (LYME DISEASE) associated with fever and anorexia, inflamed eyes of any reason or pain in the joints as in the case of arthritis.
+INFLASULE for pets is an excellent remedy in treating inflammation of joints, lameness, shifting pain due to swelling of joints (LYME DISEASE) associated with fever and anorexia, inflamed eyes for any reason, or pain in the joints as in the case of arthritis.

-Homeopathic remedies work on the principle of “similia similibus curanter” which means “like cures like”, so is INFLASULE.
-Hence, such formulations that cause symptoms like a diseased animal in a healthy one are used to prepare this wonder drug formula to be able to treat inflammation of joints of varied reasons.
-It is a formulation that is developed by a renowned Indian veterinarian after consulting many homeopaths and conducting advanced field trails over the years.
+Homeopathic remedies work on the principle of “similia similibus curanter”, which means “like cures like”, so is INFLASULE.
+Hence, such formulations that cause symptoms like a diseased animal in a healthy one are used to prepare this wonder drug formula to be able to treat inflammation of joints for varied reasons.
+It is a formulation that is developed by a renowned Indian veterinarian after consulting many homeopaths and conducting advanced field trials over the years.